Bombardier Talent: Service

 After a prototype was presented in 1994, the first Talents entered service in 1996.
 They are used by mainline railways in Germany, Austria and Norway.
 More than 260 are in service worldwide.

-In a more unusual use, three diesel Talents identical to Deutsche Bahn's class 643 once formed the fleet for Ottawa's O-Train Trillium Line, a diesel light rail transit line running entirely within the City of Ottawa.
-The Trillium Line shares a lightly used freight railway line.
-As the Talent is not certified for concurrent shared-track operation with freight trains in North America, freight traffic is not permitted on the Trillium Line's route while passenger services are running.
-Although it is still legally classified as a main-line railway, Transport Canada allow the O-Train Trillium Line to use One-Person Train Operation, with fares collected through a proof-of-payment system.
+In a more unusual use, three diesel Talents identical to Deutsche Bahn's class 643 once formed the fleet for Ottawa's O-Train Line 2, a diesel light rail transit line running entirely within the City of Ottawa.
+Line 2 shares a lightly used freight railway line.
+As the Talent is not certified for concurrent shared-track operation with freight trains in North America, freight traffic is not permitted on Line 2's route while passenger services are running.
+Although it is still legally classified as a main-line railway, Transport Canada allow O-Train Line 2 to use One-Person Train Operation, with fares collected through a proof-of-payment system.
 In March 2015, all three Talent units were replaced by Alstom Coradia LINT diesel units.

 The Talent has now been superseded by the Bombardier Talent 2 and Talent 3.